 Land Stock Improvements are collectively held as inventory and measured at the lower of cost or net realisable value.
 Net realisable value is established by independent valuation where appropriate.
-Due to the agreed Wind-Up date being 31 March 2024, Silverwood is no longer a going concern.
-Therefore, at 31 March 2023, a registered valuer has reported a fair value for Silverwood's land to be \$1.77M b.
+At 15 March 2024, a registered valuer has reported a fair value for Silverwood's land to be \$729,000 b.
 Net Assets Attributable to Partners c.
 Revenue